skijit/notes/programming/docker/kubernetes-training.md

 - kubernetes replaced swarm, accepted by docker
   - kubernetes has 10+ years of building orchestrators, so swarm couldn't compete
 - nomad is a good simple container orchestrator from Hashicorp
-- look into meshing, istio, k3s
+- Todo: look into meshing, istio, k3s
 - there are kubernetes app developer certs
 - players
   - amazon, MS, Google, IBM